Nat Wei, Baron Wei

 and a former adviser at Absolute Return For Kids.

 He is also a former fellow of the Young Foundation. and World Economic Forum Young Global Leader.
 Lord Wei has also served as the Chairman of the Conservative Friends of the Chinese, but stepped down in August 2020.
 He is a business and technology advisor and board member for a number of businesses, including most including most recently Future Planet Capital, and sits as a member of the House of Lords Science and Technology Committee.

 Early life

-Lord Wei is the son of Hakka British Chinese parents from Hong Kong with ancestral roots in Nanlang, Zhongshan, Guangdong, mainland China.
+Lord Wei is the son of British Chinese parents from Hong Kong with ancestral roots in Cui Wei Village, Zhongshan, Guangdong, China.

 Education

 Lord Wei was educated at the Sir Frank Markham Community School, a state comprehensive school in Milton Keynes (since closed, and replaced by the Milton Keynes Academy on the same site), where some of the pupils snorted cocaine and even burned down a wing of the school, and reportedly bullied him for taking his studies seriously.
-However, in a later first-person account of his school life, Wei appeared to contradict this account, stating that as he 'got good grades, but was also sporty', he was not targeted or bullied.
+In a later first-person account of his school life, Wei added to his description of his school days, stating that as he 'got good grades, but was also sporty', he was not targeted or bullied.
 The only pupil from his school year to attend the University of Oxford, he studied Modern Languages at Jesus College.